dmurooka/dmurooka/README.md

 ## Experience

-### Founder & Artistic Director - Larrys School of Ballet
-*2015 - Present*
-- Founded, built, and expand one of Japan's premier classical ballet schools with 5 studios across the country

-### Founder - Summer World Ballet Agency
-*2023 - Present*
-- Founded and lead a study abroad agency for ballet students, mentoring them and facilitating international training opportunities

 ### Software Engineer & Data Scientist
 *2022 - Present*
 - Design, implement, and manage digital products for business use.
-Started with a monolithic architecture and transitioned to a microservices-based design as the application grew
+Started with a monolithic architecture and currently transitioning to a muti-tenant, microservices-based design as the application grew
 - Architect and develop data mining projects

+### Founder - Summer World Ballet Agency
+*2023 - Present*
+- Founded and lead a study abroad agency for ballet students, mentoring them and facilitating international training opportunities

+### Founder & Artistic Director - Larrys School of Ballet
+*2015 - Present*
+- Founded, built, and expand one of Japan's premier classical ballet schools with 5 studios across the country

 ## Projects
 - **Class Booking Web App**: Design and develop a web application for class booking